 For a slower pace, walk or cycle along the bank of the historic, UNESCO-listed Canal du Midi, which joins the Mediterranean and the Atlantic—or take a relaxing boat trip!
 You can also spend time indulging yourself at one of the city’s two Michelin 2-Star restaurants, Michel Sarran and Py-r, or one of the several eateries that have achieved a single Star.

-If you’re travelling by private jet to France, Toulouse offers three airports of its own: Toulouse Airport (LFCL) and Blagnac Airport (TLS), about 3 miles from the city center, and Francazal Airport (LFBF), about 6 miles away.
+If you’re traveling by private jet to France, Toulouse offers three airports of its own: Toulouse Airport (LFCL) and Blagnac Airport (TLS), about 3 miles from the city center, and Francazal Airport (LFBF), about 6 miles away.

 Top Cities to Visit in the South of France